Colombian Corporate Tax Filings

 Old laws are constantly being amended in Colombia which makes it necessary to have an atttorney and accountant dedicated to your company.
 Since 2013 tax reforms, foreign residents that spend more than 183 days a year in Colombia now have to file!
 Foreign tax residents are persons who have over 183 days in Colombia.
 Foreigners receive deductions on taxes paid over seas.

 Tax planning for foreigners with less than 183 days in the country and 183 days or more is very different.
-Understand the implications and consult with COLOMBIA LEGAL & ACCOUNTING SAS to understand your legal obligations under Colombian tributary laws.
+Understand the implications and consult with COLOMBIA LEGAL & ASSOCIATES SAS to understand your legal obligations under Colombian tributary laws.

 COLOMBIA PAYROLL / EMPLOYEE TAXES: